-In the way of equipment, most of these positions require that you have a computer, high-speed Internet access, a landline phone, and a quiet place to work with no dogs barking, loud birds chirping, or children screaming (a room to yourself).
-They do not provide any of the equipment needed, but in some cases, you are running your own business, so there may be a tax write-off for your work-at-home activity if you allocate a specific space in your home (ask your tax advisor).
+In the way of equipment, most of these positions require that you have a computer, high-speed Internet access, a landline phone, and a quiet place to work with no dogs barking, loud birds chirping, or children screaming (basically a quiet room or area to yourself).
+They do not provide any of the equipment needed, but in some cases, you are running your own business, so there may be a tax write-off for your equipment and supplies, as well as the room/space you allocate in your home for business (ask your tax advisor).
 You may be required to purchase specific equipment, such as a telephone headset for the position.

 Some companies are only hiring in certain States, so read through the hiring requirements on their websites.
-Some companies only hire part-time, or during the Holidays, and the hours may vary or shift from day to evening to graveyard, so it’s best if your schedule is flexible.
+Some companies only hire part-time, or hire during the Holidays, and the hours may vary or shift from day to evening to graveyard, so it’s best if your schedule is flexible.
 Sometimes seniority and/or performance play a great part in getting the best shifts.
-Be aware that they will conduct interviews over the phone or online (i.e., Skype).
+Be aware that they might conduct interviews over the phone or online (i.e., Skype).
 This is not a hard, scary or lengthy process, and is much, much easier than in person interviews.
 Sometimes, interviews are held in groups.
 Once you pass the initial stages, they will probably send you a packet that will include authorization for a criminal check, credit check, and possibly blood screening (for drugs and alcohol).
 For some, you will have to pay for the criminal/background check yourself (they will tell you how much it will cost).
 Once you’ve passed all the screenings and online interviews you’ll be provided with either phone/online/computer training and be given a start date.

 If this sounds like it’s for you, check out these websites and read the details of what positions they are offering:

-With Fiverr, you can post gigs for a small service that you are willing to perform for $5.
+With Fiverr, you can post gigs for a small service that you are willing to perform for $5 or more.
 There is no charge to post these gigs.
 I suggest you browse the types of gigs that people are currently offering to get some ideas for the types of things that you might want to offer.
 Get creative, but be sure not to give away the farm!
 When your gig is ordered by someone, you will be notified.
-Once you've delivered the completed work, $4 (Fiverr keeps $1) will be deposited into your PayPal account after 48 hours.
+Once you've delivered the completed work, the money will be deposited into your PayPal account after 48 hours.
 You keep 80% and Fiverr keeps 20%.

 Amazon's Mechanical Turk